cloudkj/layer/README.md

 unidirectional streams of data processed by pipelines of [filters](https://en.wikipedia.org/wiki/Filter_(software)).
 The computations at each layer in these neural networks are equivalent to an invocation of the `layer` program, and multiple invocations can be chained together to represent the entirety of such networks.

-For example, a neural network with two fully-connected layers can be invoked with `cat input | layer full -w w.1 --input-shape=2 -f tanh | layer full -w w.2 --input-shape=3 -f sigmoid`
+For example, performing inference on a neural network with two fully-connected layers might look something like this:

+    cat input | layer full -w w.1 --input-shape=2 -f tanh | layer full -w w.2 --input-shape=3 -f sigmoid

 `layer` applies the Unix philosophy to neural network inference.
 Each type of a neural network layer is a distinct subcommand.
 Simple text streams of